 [LUM#21] Tracking down viruses: a painstaking task

-When we think of the inhabitants of tropical forests, we think of jaguars, leopards, and monkeys of all kinds.
+When we think of the inhabitants of tropical forests, we think of jaguars, leopards, and all kinds of monkeys.
 Or birds and reptiles, such as toucans and chameleons.
-But there are tiny, tiny inhabitants that live there by the millions.
-These are viruses, a growing source of concern in terms of human health, which virologists Eric Leroy and Philippe Roumagnac are studying closely thanks to ants.
+But there are also tiny, tiny inhabitants living there by the millions.
+These are viruses, a growing concern for human health, which virologists Eric Leroy and Philippe Roumagnac are studying closely with the help of ants.

 © Pierre Becquart, Mivegec

 COVID-19, Ebola, HIV.
 But also hepatitis, measles, and mumps.
-These infectious diseases have one thing in common: they all originate in animals, as do three-quarters of epidemics that affect humans.
-"These are what we call zoonoses.
-The viruses responsible for these diseases are originally hosted by animals and have been passed on to humans, " explains Eric Leroy, virologist at the Infectious Diseases and Vectors: Ecology, Genetics, Evolution and Control (Mivegec) laboratory.1.
+These infectious diseases have one thing in common: they all originate in animals, as do three-quarters of the epidemics that affect humans.
+“These are what we call zoonoses.
+The viruses responsible for these diseases are originally hosted by animals and have been transmitted to humans, explains Eric Leroy, a virologist at the Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control (Mivegec) laboratory1.

-While these viruses may originate in farm animals, they most often come from wild animals, mainly those living in tropical forests.
-"This is partly because these areas are the richest in biodiversity, and partly because certain socio-cultural customs increase contact with wildlife, which facilitates transmission to humans," explains Eric Leroy.
+While these viruses may originate from farm animals, they most often come from wild animals, which live primarily in tropical forests.
+“On the one hand, because these are the areas with the greatest biodiversity, and on the other hand, because certain sociocultural customs increase contact with wildlife, which facilitates transmission to humans, explains Eric Leroy.

 Public health issue

-Scrutinizing these viruses hidden in forests has therefore become a public health issue.
-"We need to be able to monitor animal reservoirs upstream before the viruses are transmitted to humans, " explains the virologist.
-But how can we learn more about the tiny inhabitants of these vast and impenetrable forests?
+Studying these viruses hidden in the forests has therefore become a public health issue.
+“We need to be able to conduct early surveillance at the animal reservoir level before the viruses jump to humans, explains the virologist.
+But how can we learn more about the tiny inhabitants of these vast, impenetrable forests?

-Eric Leroy, who knows tropical forests well having lived and worked for many years in Gabon and Congo, and his colleague Philippe Roumagnac, a virologist at the Montpellier Plant Health Institute (Phim), had an idea.
-Since it is impossible to capture, collect, and analyze all the animals and plants that inhabit forests in order to examine their viruses, why not let others take care of this valuable sampling?
-These others form an army of tiny insects unlike any other: army ants, or magnan ants.
+Eric Leroy, who knows tropical forests well having lived and worked for many years in Gabon and the Congo, and his colleague Philippe Roumagnac, a virologist at the Montpellier Institute of Plant Health (Phim), came up with an idea.
+Since it is impossible to capture, collect, and analyze all the animals and plants that inhabit the forests to examine their viruses, why not let others take care of this valuable sampling?
+These others form an entire army of tiny insects unlike any others: army ants, or magnan ants.

-These carnivores attack anything that falls within reach of their mandibles: from arthropods and other invertebrates to small animals such as birds, reptiles, and small mammals.
-"They are known for their spectacular raids, carried out in columns of millions of individuals stretching for tens of meters," says the virologist.
-Not picky eaters, these nomads will also consume the carcasses of large animals if the opportunity arises, hence their nickname "the garbage cans of Africa."
+These carnivores prey on anything that falls into their jaws: from arthropods and other invertebrates to small animals such as birds, reptiles, or small mammals.
+“They are known for the spectacular raids they carry out in columns of millions of individuals stretching for dozens of meters,” says the virologist.
+Not picky eaters, these nomads also consume the carcasses of large animals when the opportunity arises, hence their nickname, “Africa’s garbage cans.”

-"We therefore hypothesized that these magnan ants would be likely to absorb and accumulate viruses hosted by the organisms they consume, whether plants, invertebrates, or vertebrates.
-By analyzing genetic material from the ants, the researchers hope to identify the viruses with which they have come into contact and thus gain a better understanding of what they call the virosphere of tropical forests.
+“We therefore hypothesized that these magnan ants might absorb and accumulate viruses carried by the hosts they consume, whether plants, invertebrates, or vertebrates. " By analyzing genetic material from the ants, the researchers hope to identify the viruses with which they have come into contact and thus gain a better understanding of what they call the virosphere of tropical forests."

 Pilot study

 To test this hypothesis, Eric Leroy and his colleagues conducted a pilot study.
-They captured 209 ants from around 30 colonies in northeastern Gabon and analyzed each insect using a viral metagenomics approach.
-"We collect all the genetic material, DNA and RNA, present in a sample—in this case, the ant—to analyze the portion corresponding to the total viral genome, that of the ant, but also the genetic material from the animals or plants it has consumed," explains Eric Leroy.
+They collected 209 ants from about 30 colonies in northeastern Gabon and analyzed each of these insects using a viral metagenomic approach.
+“We recover all the genetic material—DNA and RNA—present in a sample—in this case, the ant—to analyze the portion corresponding to the total viral genome, including that of the ant as well as genetic material from the animals or plants it has consumed, explains Eric Leroy.

 Sentinel ants

-While researchers will conduct larger-scale studies, these preliminary results already prove that the idea is a good one.
-"Not only would this method provide a better understanding of the virosphere and map the presence of viruses in a given area, but we could also consider setting up a system to monitor these zoonotic viruses before they are transmitted to humans," explains the researcher, who is considering, for example, collecting army ants on a monthly basis in specific locations to identify the viruses present in those areas.
+While researchers will conduct larger-scale studies, these preliminary results already demonstrate that the approach is sound.
+“Not only would this method allow us to better understand the virosphere and map the presence of viruses in a given area, but we could also consider establishing a way to monitor these zoonotic viruses before they are transmitted to humans,” explains the researcher, who envisions, for example, a monthly collection of army ants in specific locations to identify the viruses present there.

-"If problematic viruses reach a critical threshold, measures could be put in place," Eric Leroy imagines.
-These six-legged sentinels would thus participate in early virus surveillance, making it possible to predict, anticipate, and prevent the emergence of diseases and epidemics "to which we are still too often mere spectators, stunned and powerless, " concludes the researcher.
+“If problematic viruses reach a critical threshold, measures could be put in place, Eric Leroy suggests.
+These six-legged sentinels would thus play a role in the early detection of viruses, making it possible to predict, anticipate, and prevent the emergence of diseases and epidemics “to which we are still too often mere spectators, stunned and powerless, the researcher concludes.

 1. Mivegec (CNRS, UM, IRD)